Magnetized target fusion: FRX-L

 In the pioneering experiment, Los Alamos National Laboratory's FRX-L, a plasma is first created at low density by transformer-coupling an electric current through a gas inside a quartz tube (generally a non-fuel gas for testing purposes).
 This heats the plasma to about 200 eV (~2.3 million degrees).
 External magnets confine fuel within the tube.
 Plasmas are electrically conducting, allowing a current to pass through them.
 This current, generates a magnetic field that interacts with the current.
 The plasma is arranged so that the fields and current stabilize within the plasma once it is set up, self-confining the plasma.
 FRX-L uses the field-reversed configuration for this purpose.
 Since the temperature and confinement time is 100x lower than in MCF, the confinement is relatively easy to arrange and does not need the complex and expensive superconducting magnets used in most modern MCF experiments.

 FRX-L is used solely for plasma creation, testing and diagnostics.
 It uses four high-voltage (up to 100 kV) capacitor banks storing up to 1 MJ of energy to drive a 1.5 MA current in one-turn magnetic-field coils that surround a 10 cm diameter quartz tube.
 In its current form as a plasma generator, FRX-L has demonstrated densities between 2±and×10^16 cm^{−3}, temperatures of 100±to eV, magnetic fields of 2.5 T and lifetimes of 10±to us.
 All of these are within an order of magnitude of what would be needed for an energy-positive machine.

 FRX-L was later upgraded to add an "injector" system.
 This is situated around the quartz tube and consists of a conical arrangement of magnetic coils.
 When powered, the coils generate a field that is strong at one end of the tube and weaker at the other, pushing the plasma out the larger end.
-To complete the system, the injector was planned to be placed above the focus of the existing Shiva Star "can crusher" at the Air Force Research Laboratory's Directed Energy Lab at the Kirtland Air Force Base in Albuquerque, NM.
+To complete the system, the injector was planned to be placed above the focus of the existing Shiva Star "can crusher" at the Air Force Research Laboratory's Directed Energy Lab at the Kirtland Air Force Base in Albuquerque, New Mexico.